twgjr/head_sleep_position_camera/README.md

 1. Wearable:  A battery powered tile worn as a head band.
 It used an accelerometer to track the position of the head.
 Though simple and inexpensive, this was quickly abandoned due to risks of choking and batteries near infants.

-1. Camera:  Camera to observe sleeping head pose from without contact.
+1. Camera:  Camera to observe sleeping head pose without contact.
 Used head pose detection AI and on-board accelerometer to estimate the head position relative to a flat level bed.
 Two approaches were tried for the camera:

     * On-device AI model:  The camera used a Raspberry Pi to run a head pose detection AI model.
 The head pose would then be corrected with the accelerometer data to estimate the head position relative to the bed.
 I based the proof of concept on the LearnOpenCV blog post [Head Pose Estimation using OpenCV and Dlib](https://www.learnopencv.com/head-pose-estimation-using-opencv-and-dlib/).
 This could only process 1 frame per 30 seconds.
 So, I would need to find a more efficient AI model or a more powerful (expensive) processor.